frasercrossman/frasercrossman.github.io/_posts/2018-01-28-hijacking-ethereum-mining.md

 Another variant of Satori has since emerged, aptly named [Satori.Coin.Robber][3] by NetLab360.
 The malware seeks to connect to devices running the [Claymore Miner software][4] used to mine the Ethereum cryptocurrency.
 The mining software provides a management facility through port 3333 which by default requires no authentication.
-This is a known issue, [CVE-2017-16929][5], and Python source code that exploits the issue has since been [disclosed][6].
+This is a known issue, [CVE-2017-16929][5], and Python source code that exploits the issue has since been disclosed.

 If an unprotected miner is discovered, the Satori.Coin.Robber malware will attempt to replace the wallet address used to store mined Ether with its own wallet address.
-As of this writing, an [account][7] has received three payments from compromised miners, amounting to 2.796 Ether which equates to roughly $3.5K.
+As of this writing, an [account][6] has received three payments from compromised miners, amounting to 2.796 Ether which equates to roughly $3.5K.

 This vulnerability will undoubtedly be fixed however, basic security practices must still be carried out to ensure that